parsotat/BatAnalysis/README.md

     pip install BatAnalysis
   ```
 3. The Pattern Noise Maps can easily be downloaded into the `/home/idies/workspace/Temporary/<username>/scratch/` directory with the use of the
 [zenodo_get](https://github.com/dvolgyes/zenodo_get) utility.
-If no analyses with mosaicing survey data will be done then this step can be skipped.
+If the analyses that will be conducted will not involve survey data being mosaiced then this step can be skipped.

 ### Getting Started on a Local Computer
 To get up and running on a local computer once the prerequisites met is very simple.